Ilia-K-dev/r.s-app/README.md

-# Receipt Scanner Application
+# Receipt Scanner Application - Testing

 ## Project Description

 The Receipt Scanner Application is a comprehensive tool designed to streamline the process of managing receipts, tracking inventory based on purchases, and providing financial analytics.
 It features document scanning with OCR, data organization, inventory management, reporting, user authentication, and data security.
+It also incorporates a robust feature flag system to enable safe and gradual rollout of new features, particularly during the migration to direct Firebase integration.

 ## Technologies Used